Iraq Levies: 1930s

-In 1931 Levies and Iraqi army units were patrolling Barzan district.
+In 1931, Levies and Iraqi Army units were patrolling Barzan District.
 Government troops implied government control, which Shaykh Ahmad still wanted to avoid.

-On 1 June 1932 the Levies presented a signed memorial to their commanding officer stating that "all the men had decided to cease serving as from 1st July."
-The reason was Britain had "failed adequately to ensure the future of the Assyrian nation after the termination of their mandate over Iraq."
+On 1 June 1932, the Levies presented a signed memorial to their commanding officer stating that "all the men had decided to cease serving as from 1st July".
+The reason was Britain had "failed adequately to ensure the future of the Assyrian nation after the termination of their mandate over Iraq".

 Following abortive negotiations through Assyrian officers, British troops were brought in from Egypt to take over the guard and garrison duties of the Levies.
 Assyrian civilian and religious leaders issued a statement urging all ranks of the Levies to continue in "loyal and obedient service" until a national petition to the League of Nations could be responded to.
-The effect of this intervention was to calm concern amongst the majority of Levies, who resumed their former duties.
-Two hundred and fifty men were however discharged from service.
+The effect of the intervention was to calm concern amongst the majority of Levies, who resumed their former duties, but 250 men were discharged from service.